royderks/graphql-frontend-workshop/advanced/README.md

 After the installation is completed, you can [signup](https://stepzen.com/signup) for a free account.
 You will be able to use this account to create a secure GraphQL API for your data.
 Also, you can proceed without signing up and use a public GraphQL API endpoint.

+## And Finally...

+[Install Apollo Client DevTools](https://www.apollographql.com/docs/react/development-testing/developer-tooling#apollo-client-devtools) in your browser to inspect the GraphQL queries and mutations that are being executed in the application.

 ## Excercises

 ### Excercise 1